 BUCHANAN: Flexibility and in terms of should you be subject to the same rules regarding conversion to charter schools?
 We need to take what works and we need to support that, and reward that, regardless of where it occurs.

-Filed under: Charter Schools, Common Core standards, Equity issues, Evaluations, Facilities, Featured, Funding and Taxation, Getting Down To Facts studies, Reporting & Analysis, Student spending, Teacher Pay, Teacher Unions, Technology, Tests & Assessments, Weighted Student Funding (Local Control Funding Formula)
+Filed under: Charter Schools, Common Core standards, Equity issues, Evaluations, Facilities, Featured, Reporting & Analysis, School Finance, Student spending, Teacher Pay, Teacher Unions, Technology, Tests & Assessments, Weighted Student Funding (Local Control Funding Formula) · Tags: Jerry Brown